 - a.
 After an Employee has been on administrative leave for 90 days, the involved Guild or Union may request a meeting with the City Manager to voice its concerns about the length of the leave and why the subject Employee should be returned to work.
 The City Manager may take whatever actions they deem necessary, within the guidelines of this policy and any other applicable Department policy and/or labor agreement, regarding the administrative leave.
 This is not an appeal or grievance process and there is no appeal of the City Manager's decision. - b.
 Provided the Guild, Union, or Employee subject to this policy has given the City Manager notice that it intends to file a grievance not more than 129 days after the Employee was placed on administrative leave and meet with the City Manager upon request, the Guild or Union may grieve the placement of an officer on administrative leave for more than 150 days.
 Such grievance will be heard on an expedited basis by an Arbitrator [parties to agree on 3-5 arbitrators to list as this panel].
 The Arbitrator with the earliest available hearing date will conduct the arbitration.
 The Arbitrator will be requested to issue an expedited, summary award.
 The Arbitrator's fees and expenses will be borne by the City if the Employee is removed from administrative leave.
-The Arbitrator continues the administrative leave.
+The Arbitrator's fees and expenses will be borne by the Guild or Union, if the Arbitrator continues the administrative leave.